 This extremely popular event takes in 109 kilometres (1,220 metres of elevation) of scenic beauty as it loops around the Cape.

-Starting in the city centre the route circles the Cape Peninsula; it starts and finishes close to Table Mountain, which is one of the seven natural wonders of the world.
+Starting in the city centre, the route circles the Cape Peninsula; it starts and finishes close to Table Mountain, which is one of the seven natural wonders of the world.

-After the start, the route makes its way southerly down the west coast to Smitswinkel before turning north and east towards Scarborough and the Atlantic coastline before encountering the two climbs of Chapmans Peak and Suikerbossie.
+After the start, the route makes its way southerly down the west coast to Smitswinkel before turning north and west towards Scarborough and the Atlantic coastline before encountering the two climbs of Chapmans Peak and Suikerbossie.
 The sportive finishes with a downhill run into the Green Point area.

 This cycling event in the western Cape is renowned for first class planning.
 The route has no less than 16 refreshment stations and 2,500 volunteers at hand to ensure it passes off smoothly and efficiently.